kubernetes/enhancements/keps/sig-api-machinery/5793-manifest-based-admission-control-config/README.md

 Rather than a single merge order for the whole `MutatingAdmissionWebhook` plugin, the ordering could be expressed per manifest file or per manifest-based webhook (for example, an explicit priority field).
 This was considered and rejected:
-- The three operator intents identified so far (first crack, final say, order-preserving migration) are all satisfiable with a single plugin-level setting.
+- The three operator intents identified so far (intercepting first, final say, order-preserving migration) are all satisfiable with a single plugin-level setting.
 - Per-file and per-webhook ordering introduces a second, manifest-only ordering mechanism that has to be reconciled with the existing sort-by-configuration-name behavior.
 - The plugin-level setting is applied once where the manifest-based and REST-based sources are